ch-89/netflix-app/README.md

-# Netflix app created with Vue.js and The movie database API
+# Netflix app created with Vue.js and the movie database API